 Ctrl+S|Screening|IP Screen has a new Import button.
 MDaemon has been partially taught

-by web servers).
-MDaemon understands only a sub-set of this file format (for now).
+used by web servers).
+MDaemon understands only a sub-set of this file format (for

-so they are really IP deny/allow lists.
-You can find these files online to download and
+they are really IP deny/allow lists.
+You can find these files online to download

-can (for example) block all IPs from a certain region or nation and there are even files
+and can (for example) block all IPs from a certain region or nation and there are

-if you have a specific example of a file that you need MDaemon to import properly
+versions so if you have a specific example of a file that you need MDaemon to import

 AUTOMATIC INSTALLATION OF PRODUCT UPDATES

 Ctrl+O|Preferences|Updates is a new screen with several controls that allow you

 to configure whether and when unattended installation of automatically downloaded